Nickieros/XOD2XPS-decryption/README.md

-# XOD decryption and assembling to XPS
+# XOD decrypting and assembling to XPS